franksprich/records-as-dto-wet-hands/README.md

     private Long id;
    ...
 ```
+**REALLY**:
+It does not make sense to read and write 1000 times `CustomerDto` instead of `Customer` in your
+code only to follow the DTO naming convention.
+This could be solved easily by shifting
+the postfix naming obligation to the entity by using the `*Entity` or `ET` postfix with
+the correct `@Table` mapping as shown above.

 ## Use MapStruct with Lombok
 MapStruct and Lombok can be used together, but you need to be aware